Hubert Wagner: Personal life

 Wagner was born in Poznań.
-His parents were Romuald and Zofia (née Kotlińska).
+His parents were Romuald and Zofia.
 He had two younger siblings, Elżbieta (born 1946) and Leszek.

 Wagner was married twice.
 On 15 October 1963, he married Danuta Kordaczuk, an Olympic medal winning volleyball player with medals in the World and European Championships.
 The couple had one son, Grzegorz Wagner (born 1965), a professional volleyball setter and coach.
 The couple divorced in 1978.

 In 1979, he married Anna Baraniecka.
 In the last two years of his life, his partner was Danuta Marzec.
 He had three grandchildren: Iwo (born 1991), who played as a setter and is now a scout; Jakub (born 1993), who is also a volleyball player; and Sara (born 2003).

 Coaching

 In 1973, he became head coach of the Polish men's national volleyball team at 32 years old.
 He was demanding and greatly valued physical preparation of his players.
 In 1974, he led the team to win the Volleyball Men's World Championship.
 In the subsequent year, they won silver in the European Championship 1975 held in Yugoslavia.

 On 30 July 1976, the national men's volleyball team became the 1976 Olympic Champions.
 Despite Polish volleyball players spending 11 1/2 hours on the court while their opponents only spent five hours, Wagner's team still beat the Soviet Union in a tie-break.
 Two months after this success, he left the national team.